When In Rome, Do As The Romans Do

 He must have made quite the impression.
 He was in power only two years and they gave him a statue!

 “Excuse me sir, which way to Little Caesar’s Pizza?
-Oh, just over the hill there, thanks!”
+Oh, just over that hill there, thanks!”

 To think, many of these ruins were from a time before even Jesus walked the earth.